Instant Pot Spicy Southern Black Eyed Peas Stew

 - 3 cups chopped kale

-- 2 tbsp soy sauce (or tamari or liquid aminos.
+- 2 tablespoon soy sauce (or tamari or liquid aminos.
 Skip for a soy-free version and just use more salt to your taste)

 - 3 cups vegetable stock